johnfr14/Back-login/README.md

     ```
     heroku local web
     ```
-- To connect to Heroku database (you can then CREATE, INPUT, DROP table and column from your terminal)
+- To connect to our Heroku database (you can then CREATE, INPUT, DROP table and column from your terminal)
     ```
     heroku pg:psql
     ```